LIDSOL/drawdb-docs/docs/create-diagram.md

   - Set null
   - Set default

+### Extra Options for Relationships

+- To create a relationship the child table must not contain an attribute with the same name as the parent table's primary key.

+<ThemedImage
+    lightImageSrc={require("./img/light/attribute_exists.png").default}
+    darkImageSrc={require("./img/dark/attribute_exists.png").default}
+    alt="Attribute already exists"
+ />

+- To define a relationship with a composite primary key, simply drag any of the parent table's primary keys to the child table.
+This will generate all the necessary foreign keys in the child table.

+- To delete this type of relationship, simply delete any of the foreign keys generated in the child table, delete the relationship directly, or delete any of the primary keys involved.

+<ThemedImage
+    lightImageSrc={require("./img/light/composedPk.gif").default}
+    darkImageSrc={require("./img/dark/composedPk.gif").default}
+    alt="Composed pk relationship"
+/>

+- To switch between identifying and non-identifying relationships, simply open the child table's configuration panel and modify the foreign key attribute.
+If the foreign key is also part of the primary key, the relationship will be identifying; otherwise, it will be non-identifying.

+<ThemedImage
+    lightImageSrc={require("./img/light/identifyingRelation.gif").default}
+    darkImageSrc={require("./img/dark/identifyingRelation.gif").default}
+    alt="Identifying relationship"
+/>

+- To define optional or mandatory participation in a relationship, simply edit the child table and modify the foreign key attribute.
+If the foreign key is nullable, the participation will be optional; otherwise, it will be mandatory.

+<ThemedImage
+    lightImageSrc={require("./img/light/optionalParticipation.gif").default}
+    darkImageSrc={require("./img/dark/optionalParticipation.gif").default}
+    alt="Optional participation"
+ />

 ### Supertypes and Subtypes Entities

 To create a relationship that uses this concept, you must first create a regular relationship, then go to its configuration panel and select the subtype in the relationship types section.